-The National Food Allergy Action Plan contains a framework to guide future policy and investment decisions in support of the 2.6 million Canadians impacted by food allergy.
+The National Food Allergy Action Plan contains a framework to guide future policy and investment decisions in support of the over 3 million Canadians impacted by food allergy.
 The focus areas are prevention, management, treatment, and broad-based community and food system support.
 Does your party commit, in principle, to supporting this plan and its framework?

 We are calling on the next federal government to commit to making a down payment on the implementation of the National Food Allergy Action Plan through a modest allocation in the 2020 Budget of $3 million.
 These funds will be used to, among other supports, lead the national implementation of the Canadian Paediatric Society’s guidance on early infant feeding and food allergy prevention, to help reduce the prevalence of food allergy.
 Our full submission to the Standing Committee on Finance is here.
 Does your party support this budget allocation?

 There is currently just one supplier of epinephrine auto-injectors in the Canadian market, and this one supplier has had supply constraints for over 18 months, making it difficult for Canadians to fill their prescriptions for this life-saving medication.
 In addition, the cost of an epinephrine auto-injector can be out-of-reach for many Canadians, particularly for those without a drug plan.
 What is your party’s plan to improve reliable, affordable access to epinephrine auto-injectors?

 Effective self-management starts with proper diagnosis by an allergist, as well as receiving allergy education and support from the point of diagnosis.
 Unfortunately, many Canadians cannot access an allergist and the problem is particularly acute for those in rural, northern and remote communities.
 What is your party’s plan to improve access to medically trained allergists so that no family has to go out of province for care?